physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 allowing it to express more complex functions.
 However, a more flexible model will adjust to many details of the training set which are not the general features of the data.
-As a result, its performance on a previously unseen test data will be poorer (cf. figure X).
+As a result, its performance on a previously unseen test data will be poorer (cf. figure 1).
 To sum up, the larger the number of parameters in a model, the more prone it is to overfitting.

 This is known as the *bias-variance tradeoff*, a central concept of